mortinso/so_long/README.md

 If any of these checks fail, the game will end with `Error\n` followed by a custom message.

-The goal is for the player( to collect all the collectibles on the map before going to an exit in the least possible number of steps
+The goal is for the player to collect all the collectibles on the map before going to an exit in the least possible number of moves.